-Post Publication Peer Review (PPPR) for ScienceOpen Research articles and all content on our platform (currently more than 28 million article records).
+Post Publication Review (PPR) is open for all content on our platform (currently more than 38 million article records).

 Why Review for ScienceOpen?

-Peer review is an essential part of the scientific publishing and communication process.
+Review by academic peers is an essential part of the scholarly publishing and communication process.
 By sharing their expert opinion, researchers evaluate and improve the research of their peers.
 Even if an article has been published and ‘passed’ peer review, you can still comment on it, as research is a continuous process.
 The only reason there would ever be no value in doing this would be if all published work were completely infallible, which is clearly not the case.